 The last two decades have witnessed a remarkable improvement in the outcomes of RA.
 The crippling arthritis of year’s past is encountered much less frequently today.
 Much of this progress can be traced to the expanded therapeutic armamentarium and the adoption of early treatment intervention.
 The shift in treatment strategy dictates a new mind-set for primary care practitioners—namely, one that demands early referral of patients with inflammatory arthritis to a rheumatologist for prompt diagnosis and initiation of therapy.
 Only then will patients achieve their best outcomes.

 The incidence of RA increases between 25 and 55 years of age, after which it plateaus until the age of 75 and then decreases.
 The presenting symptoms of RA typically result from inflammation of the joints, tendons, and bursae.
 Patients often complain of early morning joint stiffness lasting more than 1 h that eases with physical activity.
 The earliest involved joints are typically the small joints of the hands and feet.
 The initial pattern of joint involvement may be monoarticular, oligoarticular (≤4 joints), or polyarticular (>5 joints), usually in a symmetric distribution.
 Some patients with inflammatory arthritis will present with too few affected joints to be classified as having RA—so-called undifferentiated inflammatory arthritis.
-Those with an undifferentiated arthritis who are most likely to be diagnosed later with RA have a higher number of tender and swollen joints, test positive for serum rheumatoid factor (RF) or anti-CCP antibodies, and have higher ...
+Those with an undifferentiated arthritis who are most likely to be diagnosed later with RA have a higher number of tender and swollen joints, test positive for serum rheumatoid factor (RF) or anti-CCP antibodies, and ...